RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 - 100x long 1 BTC with USDT on @binanceusdm
 - Long 1 BTC at limit price of 40,000 USDT on @binanceusdm
 - Short BTC with limit price of 150,000 USDT on @binanceusdm
+- 30x long BTC with a margin of 10 USDT on @binanceusdm

 By default, the agent assumes you want to trade on perpetual markets.
 To use a delivery market instead, ask for it: